 All the baked goods are made on the premises, and they also sell bread made there.
-Coffee time also sells bakery and candy-making supplies, and next to the cafe is a big room filled of every imaginable cake, cookie, or candy-making need: By the time I'd finished giving myself the grand tour my lunch partners had arrived: ...though it turned out that I was the only one seriously in the mood to chow down.
+Coffee time also sells bakery and candy-making supplies, and next to the cafe is a big room filled of every imaginable cake, cookie, or candy-making need: By the time I'd finished giving myself the grand tour my lunch partners had arrived: Theresa and my Posse pal. ...though it turned out that I was the only one seriously in the mood to chow down.
 Theresa had a croissant and a cup of lemon tea and my Posse partner had coffee and a biscotte: ...which she let me have a bite of.
 It was fresh and delicious, very sweet and full of cranberries and nuts.
 She ordered a second one to take home.
-I ordered the grilled swiss cheese sandwich: For $1.50 it was the biggest, freshest, gooiest cinnamon roll I'd ever had.
-Then we thought we were all done until the store baker arrived from the kitchen with a big, fresh, warm, delicious-smelling loaf of challah: ..which I bought on the spot for $4.95 and we also broke into on the spot: Was it as good as it looks?
+I ordered the grilled Swiss cheese sandwich, which I forgot to photograph until I'd already scarfed down half or it.
+It was really a good grilled cheese.
+Can you see the melty cheese around the edges?

 Ohhhhh yeah!
-In fact, though I'll probably be back there sooner, I'm definitely going back to Coffee Time aound 2 pm next Friday to see if I can snag another loaf of that awesome challah.
-So, everybody, go check out Coffee Time, this delightful,original, family-owned and run spot right here in Gahanna.
+In fact, though I'll probably be back there sooner, I'm definitely going back to Coffee Time around 2 pm next Friday to see if I can snag another loaf of that awesome challah.
+So, everybody, go check out Coffee Time, this delightful, original, family-owned and run spot right here in Gahanna.
 Tell 'em, Patti sent you.
 Eh, on second thought, they'd have no idea who I am.
 Just go and enjoy!
 8) *If you might happen to be interested in reading about Tom's and my 490-mile trek through the Spanish Pyrenees along the Camino de Santiago de Compostela you can check out my blog of the journey, "Tighten Your Boots" at pattiliszkay.weebly.com

 4 Comments